Meet Our Team

-Dr. Aaron Barth, president and founder of Dialectic and Learning Snippets, wields more than 10 years of experience pinpointing complex people problems and prototyping solutions for corporate and non-profit organizations in a variety of industries.
+Dr. Aaron Barth, president and founder of Dialectic and Learning Snippets, wields more than 15 years of experience pinpointing complex people problems and solving them for corporate and non-profit organizations in a variety of industries.
 He is widely recognized as a leader in training design, behaviour change, and learning strategy.

 Aaron earned both his M.A. and Ph.D. in Philosophy from the University of Western Ontario.

-Aaron has been training on the topics of critical thinking and unconscious bias for over 15 years for clients such as Ontario Power Generation, Osgoode Professional Development, and The Co-Operators.
+Aaron has been training on the topics of unconscious bias and critical thinking for over 15 years for clients such as Ontario Power Generation, Osgoode Professional Development, and The Co-Operators.
 Dialectic has worked with a range of organizations, including Mazda Canada, Royal Canin, the Human Rights Campaign, CMHA, and others.

 Barb Adams, PhD

 Barb Adams is a consultant with more than 20 years of experience.
 As a social psychologist, her graduate training focused on interventions to reduce prejudice and discrimination.
 Since then, Barb has helped large and small organizations shift their culture to become more inclusive and equitable.
 She has also worked with senior leaders to help them develop their diversity-related skills.